Platform-OS/pos-module-core/README.md

 There are **module helper** functions to check if a module or theme exists in the system, so that the other modules can use installed ones without hard dependencies.

+The core module also provides a command and the graphql mutation for **email sending**.

 ## Hooks

 You can choose to create new hooks either on your modules or inside your `app` folder.
 You can organize them into folders, for example, `app/views/partials/hooks/hook_permission.liquid` or `modules/your-module/public/views/partials/lib/hooks/hook_permission.liquid`.